Art School Portfolio Five 1983-1997

 The Last Semester, 1988

 Rapid-Set Medium: Rapid-Set* medium was exactly what its name implied.
 It was a fast-setting oil paint medium.
-Given my thin application of paint in these days (prior to my development of a scumbling technique), my paints dried exceptionally fast, with the paint skin being both sticky and brittle.
+Given my thin application of paint in these days (prior to my development of a scumbling technique), my paints dried exceptionally fast with Rapid-Set, with the paint skin being both sticky and brittle.
 There was a great deal of drag on the brush, and not much time to blend.
 The feel was similar to the approach where viscous, undiluted stand oil is applied with a stiff bristle brush.
-Rapid-Set made my calcium carbonate oil-primed canvases feel encaustic.
+This medium made my calcium carbonate oil-primed canvases feel encaustic.
 Acidic color further enhanced this effect: i.e., Mediterranean earth tones intermingled with bright plastic colors.

 I had little experience in pure “oil painting,” and consequently adopted Rapid-Set from instructor Robert Barnes, who was then experimenting with it.
 Barnes once complained that, when he took up a brush to use the stuff, he did not slow down for fear the brush would stick fast to the surface of his painting and he would be unable to remove it.
-Once I moved into an apartment, I abandoned this toxic medium for stand oil, and later returned to refined linseed oil to facilitate finer details.
+Once I moved into an apartment, this toxic medium was abandoned for stand oil.
+Later I returned to refined linseed oil to facilitate finer details.

-In retrospect, I think my late graduate school works show, in their small way, the influence of Robert Barnes, who I regard to be one of the finest abstract-figurative painters of modern times.
+In retrospect, my late graduate school works show, in their small way, the influence of Robert Barnes, who I regard to be one of the finest figurative-abstract painters of modern times.

 Hover to find linked images.